1946 Turin Grand Prix: Technical regulations

 The race was run to the 1947 Grand Prix Formula technical regulations, which allowed for either 1500cc supercharged engines or 4500cc naturally-aspirated engines.
 The regulations, while not in force, had been proposed by the Commission Sportive Internationale (CSI) as late as March 1946 and was approved by the Association Internationale des Automobile Clubs Reconnus (AIACR) on 24 June 1946, in the same meeting that officially changed their name to the Fédération Internationale de l'Automobile (FIA).
 These regulations would remain unchanged throughout the inaugural season of the Formula One World Championship in 1950.

 It was widely regarded by contemporary sources that the race would be a test of the new regulations.
 All the cars that qualified for the race met the 1500cc supercharged specification except for Eugène Chaboud's Delahaye, which ran a 3500cc naturally-aspirated engine in the 4500cc class.

+Lotteria della Solidarietà Nazionale

+A unique aspect of this event was its association with the Lotteria della Solidarietà Nazionale (National Solidarity Lottery).
+A large number of tickets were sold to the public across Italy.
+From these, twenty winning tickets were drawn and paired with the twenty fastest drivers in practice.
+The ticket holder paired with the winning driver earned a jackpot of 25 million Lira.
+The second and third-place pairings won 5 million and 3.85 million Lira respectively, and all twenty drawn ticket holders were guaranteed a consolation prize of 250,000 Lira.

 Qualifying

 Qualifying took place over the course of the two practice sessions on 30–31 August 1946.
-Due to a deal with Lotteria della Solidarietà Nazionale, in which 20 lottery tickets would be issued, with the accompanying winning driver earning the ticket-holder the jackpot of one million Lira, the 20 fastest drivers would qualify for the race.
+Because of the event's association with the Lotteria della Solidarietà Nazionale, only the top twenty qualifiers formed the starting grid.